cardoso/cardoso.github.io/index.md

 permalink: /
 ---

-Hi, I am Matheus Cardoso!
+Hi.
+I'm Matheus Cardoso!
 I'm a developer and Open Source enthusiast based in Brazil.

 I've been a recurring speaker in international events such as AltConf in 2018 and 2019, and a recurring speaker at local and national events such as CocoaHeads, Pytalks and TDC, sharing knowledge and spreading the word about Open Source.